Growing and Caring for Knock Out Roses

 Stems and Foliage

 The original shrub produces single blooms per branch, each about 3 inches wide.
 Blooms are dark pink to red in color.
 Newer varieties have been produced that have other shades of pink flowers.
-The Rainbow Knock Out rose features yellow flower bases and blush pink petals.
-The Double Knock Out Rose has two times the amount of petals per each bloom.
+The Rainbow variety features yellow flower bases and blush pink petals.
+The Double variety has two times the amount of petals per each bloom.

 These roses typically grow 3-4 feet wide and tall, but those that are especially well cared for can reach up to 7 feet tall.
 To reach that kind of height, they will require fertilizer monthly and water weekly.